lezcano/geotorch/README.rst

             geotorch.low_rank(self.cnn, "weight", rank=1)
             # You may initialize the parametrized weights assigning to them
             self.linear.weight = torch.eye(128, 64)
-            # And there's nothing else to do.
+            # Nothing else to do from here on.
 The rest is regular PyTorch code

         def forward(self, x):
             # self.linear is orthogonal and every 3x3 kernel in the CNN is of rank 1